 Schizoaffective disorder is a mental disorder in which individuals suffer from mood problems and a loss of contact with reality.
-This combination of psychosis and depression/mania can be cyclical, meaning that the symptoms can have periods where they are very present followed periods with little to no symptoms.
+This combination of depression/mania and psychosis can be cyclical, meaning that the symptoms can have periods where they are very present followed periods with few to no symptoms.

 Individuals who suffer from schizoaffective disorder can have a range of symptoms that can interfere with work.
 Symptoms can include:

 Beyond the symptoms, individuals with schizoaffective disorder may also suffer from behavioral problems that can include:

 To qualify for SSDI and/or SSI, individuals with schizoaffective disorder must prove that they are disabled and unable to work in one of three ways: by meeting the requirements of a disability listing, equaling the requirements of a listing, or proving they are unable to perform any job.